 Don’t think Diddy is truly any happier than you.
 Well, on second thought, Diddy might be but know the super-wealthy aren’t that much happier than the average person.
 Studies show once you make 75K a year, more money doesn’t make you all that much happier.

 4) Buy More Experiences And Fewer Material Goods

 This means more putt-putt golf and vacations.
-Fewer cars and new TV’s.
-In a survey from the Journal of Consumer Psychology, people were asked which of two purchases made them happier, fully 57% of respondents reported that they had derived greater happiness from their experiential purchase, while only 34% reported greater happiness from their material purchase.
+Fewer cars and less new TV’s.
+In a survey from the Journal of Consumer Psychology, people were asked which of two purchases made them happier, nearly 60% of respondents reported that they had derived greater happiness from their experiential purchase, while only 31% reported greater happiness from their material purchase.

 5) Be A Giver

 It’s the first of the month, you just got paid, and you’re thinking making it rain on yourself is the quickest route to happiness.
 WRONG!
 Several studies show that those that give or what’s called buy “prosocially” (ex: day-to-day activities that include friends and family) are happier than those that simply spend on personal items.

 6) Drop The Mean Muggers In Your Crew